EdmundLuan/EdmundLuan.github.io/_pages/about.md

 Hi!
 Welcome to my personal pages!

 My name is Hao Luan (栾昊).
-I am currently a research assistant at the Southern University of Science and Technology (SUSTech), working in *Robotics Perception & Intelligence Lab (RPILab)* jointly led by Prof. [Max Q.-H. Meng](https://www.ee.cuhk.edu.hk/~qhmeng/about.html) and Prof. [Hong Zhang](https://webdocs.cs.ualberta.ca/~zhang/index.html).
+I am currently a research assistant at Southern University of Science and Technology (SUSTech), working at the *Robotic Perception & Intelligence Lab (RPILab)* jointly led by Prof. [Max Q.-H. Meng](https://www.ee.cuhk.edu.hk/~qhmeng/about.html) and Prof. [Hong Zhang](https://webdocs.cs.ualberta.ca/~zhang/index.html).
 My research interests lie in planning and control of robotic systems, with a particular interest in multi-agent/robot systems (MAS/MRS).